TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/compat/README.md

 Subpackages may in turn contain `impl` subpackages, which contain classes and objects primarily related to the implementation of IaS3 logic.
+They generally shouldn't be referenced wherever their associated Minecraft types shouldn't be referenced.

+Files in this package specifically are not meant to be used outside of the general `compat` package tree.